acoppes/unity-gemserk-utilities/Readme.md

 * Improve PrefabInstanceParameters system, it is using FindObjectsOfType right now and that sucks in terms of performance.

+* Delayed or triggerable instantiation of PrefabInstance objects.
+    - Right now they are auto instantiated when the world starts but could be useful to have them there but activate/instantiate during gameplay.

 ## Examples

 TODO: